elevata-labs/elevata/docs/source_backends.md

 - Use **URL-encoded driver names** (e.g. `ODBC%20Driver%2018%20for%20SQL%20Server`).
 - Backslashes in paths should be replaced by slashes (`C:/path/file.db`).
 - SSL parameters and special driver arguments can be appended via query params.
-- For cloud systems (e.g. Snowflake, BigQuery, Databricks), credentials and tokens can be stored in the `.env` or a Key Vault.
+- For cloud systems (e.g. Snowflake, BigQuery, Databricks), credentials and tokens
+can be stored in the `.env` or a Key Vault.
+- For BigQuery, SQLAlchemy-based reflection is used for schema and column discovery.
+Execution as a target backend is described separately.

 ---